jk-jeon/jk-jeon.github.io/_posts/2022-02-16-jeaiii-algorithm.md

 ```
 (Demo: [https://godbolt.org/z/vnMTf7s9r](https://godbolt.org/z/vnMTf7s9r))

-So the idea is, we first prepare a lookup table for converting two-digits integers into strings.
-Then we perform divisions by $100$, rather than $10$, to get two digits per a division.
-In this way, we can roughly halve the number of multiplications needed.
+The idea is, we first prepare a lookup table for converting $2$-digit integers into strings.
+Then we perform divisions by $100$, rather than $10$, to get $2$ digits per a division.

 # The core idea

-Okay, so for integers of $10$ decimal digits, how many multiplications we need?
-Note that we need to compute both the quotient and the remainder, and as far as I know there is no way to get both of them with just one multiplication.
+So for integers of $10$ decimal digits, how many multiplications we need?
+Note that we need to compute both the quotient and the remainder, and as far as I know there is no way to get both of them with just one multiplication, and the minimum required number of multiplications is $2$.
 Hence, for each $2$ digits, we need to perform $2$ multiplications, thus for integers with $10$ digits we need $10$ multiplications.

-Surprisingly, in fact we can halve that number again into $5$, which (I believe) is the core idea of James Anhalt's algorithm.
+Quite surprisingly, in fact we can halve that number again into $5$, which (I believe) is the core idea of James Anhalt's algorithm.
 The crux of the idea can be summarized as follows: given $n$, we find the integer $y$ satisfying

 $$
   n = \left\lfloor\frac{10^{k}y}{2^{D}}\right\rfloor